zzzgit/hakim/README.md

 ### decimal
 whether the string represent a decimal number
 ### latin
-whether the string consist of latin letters
+whether the string consist of latin letter
-### enletters
+### enLetter
-whether the string consist of english letters
+whether the string consist of english letter
 ### email
 whether the string contains a email
 ### empty